pete911/kubectl-image/README.md

 ### Get image info

-To follow from the example above, we can get more information about the image, here we can see that the `amazon-k8s-cni` image has changed and the pods that started later use new re-tagged image.
+To follow from the example above, we can get more information about the image, here we can see that the `amazon-k8s-cni` image has changed and the pods that started later use different image.
+This should help us to debug if the node is on different architecture, or the image has been re-tagged etc.

 ```
 kubectl-image get -n kube-system